Saskatchewan Highway 374

 Highway 374 is a provincial highway in the Canadian province of Saskatchewan.
-It runs from Highway 21 to Highway 14 near Scott.
+It runs from Highway 21 / Highway 771 near Tramping Lake to Highway 14 near Scott.
 It is about 50 km long.

-The highway travels east for 16 km past the hamlet of Tramping Lake before it turns north, passing the hamlet of Scott before terminating at Highway 14.
+The highway travels east for 16 km past the village of Tramping Lake before it turns north, passing the town of Scott before terminating at Highway 14.